git-pull/tao-of-tmux/manuscript/04-server.md

 ## Summary

 The server is one of the fundamental underpinnings of tmux.
-For the most part, it is invisible to the user.
+Mostly, it is invisible to the user.

 The server can hold one or more *sessions*.
 You can copy and paste between sessions via the clipboard.
-In the next chapter we will go deeper into the role sessions play and how they help your organize and control your terminal workspace.
+In the next chapter we will go deeper into the role sessions play and how they help you organize and control your terminal workspace.